dzhjose/stack-docker-laravel9/README.md

 # DOCKER STACK LARAVEL 9

-A basic configuration to use laravel 9 with docker, php 8, nginx and postgres.
+A basic configuration to use laravel 9 with docker, PHP 8, Nginx and PostgreSQL.

 # COMANDS
 1.- git clone the respository